Kungbib/swedish-bert-models/README.md

 # pip install -r requirements.txt
 ```

+On some platforms, notably MacOSX < 10.15, you may have to install a Rust compiler for Transformers to install.

 ### BERT Base Swedish

 **UPDATE**: for Transformers==2.5.0 add the parameter `use_fast=False` to `AutoTokenizer.from_pretrained(...)` to retain accented characters such as Å, Ä and Ö.